Makuaa/Robotframework_browsertest/README.md

-Sample tests to create a new user and validate required fields on a web application Using browser library and Faker library for fake login details generation Using Robot Framework
+ Using Robot Framework...
+Sample tests Using browser library and Faker library for fake login details generation to create a new user and validate required fields on a web application